George Dawe: Early life and studies

 George Dawe was born on 6 February 1781 to Philip Dawe and Jane in Brewer Street, in the parish of St James's in Westminster.
-Philip was an artist and engraver in mezzotint who had worked with Hogarth and Joseph Mallord William Turner and who also produced satirical political cartoons about life in America which are still highly regarded today.
+Philip was an artist and engraver in mezzotint who had worked with Hogarth and Joseph Mallord William Turner and who also produced satirical political cartoons about life in America which are still highly regarded.
 George was the first child born to the couple and there would be other successful artists in the family.
-Dawe was baptised on 25 February 1781 at St James' Church in Piccadilly.
+Dawe was baptised on 25 February 1781 at St James's Church in Piccadilly, with George Morland as his godfather.
 He originally trained with his father as an engraver and became very accomplished from an early age.
 He later became interested in painting and went on to study at the Royal Academy of Arts where he won the Royal Academy Schools Gold Medal in 1803.
 He was elected an associate member of the Royal Academy in 1809 and became an Academician in 1814.
 He collected old masters and studied modern and classical languages, philosophy and literature.
 He also studied anatomy as part of his pursuit of a better understanding of the human form and undertook human dissections in his own home as well as attending operations to improve his knowledge of the human body.

 Portrait painting

 His painting of classical subjects won much praise and were the making of his early reputation but he was more interested in financial success and sought portraiture commissions which were lucrative and which brought him into contact with high society.
 However, the direct way in which he promoted his own work was not approved of by artistic society and brought considerable criticism from his contemporaries, one of whom was John Constable, who painted a background for a Dawe portrait on at least one occasion.
 He enjoyed the patronage of the Duke and Duchess of Kent and also that of Princess Charlotte and Prince Leopold.

+Career in Russia

 In 1819 he travelled with the Duke of Kent through Europe.
 On this tour his painting of portraits of military staff and diplomats brought him to the attention of Alexander I who commissioned him to paint the portraits of senior Russian military staff who had successfully fought Napoleon.
 He went to live in St Petersburg and, from 1822 to 1828, painted over 300 portraits for the military collection at the Winter Palace with his assistants, Alexander Polyakov and Wilhelm August Golicke.
 He became a celebrity throughout Europe and mixed with the Russian intellectual elite.
 Among others he met and knew were Pushkin who wrote a poem about him entitled "To Dawe Esq."
 In 1826 Nicholas I invited him to his coronation ceremony and in 1828 he was officially appointed First Portrait Painter of the Imperial Court.

-Career in Russia

 Dawe returned to England in 1828 and stayed for several months.
 During this time he exhibited many of his recent works and George IV was among those to whom they were privately shown.